GBKS/opendesign.guide/content/8-improving-ux.md

 Improving UX in open source projects is like renovating a house while people are still living in it – you want to make things better without breaking what already works.
 That’s why it’s smart to start small and aim for high-impact changes.
 One handy trick is the 80/20 rule: focus on improvements that take 20% of the effort but deliver 80% of the impact.

-For instance, sometimes just improving error messages can make a world of difference.
-Instead of a cryptic technical error, give users clear guidance about what went wrong and how to fix it.
-It's like turning "Error 404" into "We couldn't find that page – here are some places you might want to look instead."
+In open source, where resources are often limited, this approach can be a game-changer.
+Sometimes just improving error messages can make a world of difference.
+For example, instead of a cryptic technical error, give users clear guidance about what went wrong and how to fix it.
+It's like turning "_Error 404_" into "_We couldn't find that page – here are some places you might want to look instead._" This minor tweak makes the error actionable and reduces frustration without requiring complex changes in the backend.

 ## Visual Styling